 Car-Sharing provides access to a fleet of vehicles by reservation either online, by phone, walk to nearest parking space, open the doors via electronic keycard and drive off.
 It can be a substitute for car ownership at home and provides access to vehicles for business use and personal errands at the workplace.
 Being a car-sharing operator has a different purpose, it can be for profit companies, non-profits with environmental and social change mission.
 It is also called the "missing link" being an alternative to private cars.
 Users can ride transit, cycle and walk for most of their trips, but have access to a car when needed.
 Car-sharing also complements taxis, which is better for one-way trip, for those who cannot drive, and car rental which is cheaper for long journeys.
-(Ball A., Et.
-Al, Transportation Research Board, TCRP Report 108, Car-Sharing: Where and How It Succeeds, 2005)
+(Ball, et al, 2005)

 Car-sharing provides options for mid-distance trips where destinations may not be accessible by public transportations as shown in Figure 5.
-Relationship to other modes (TCRP Report 108, 2005).
+Relationship to other modes (Ball, et al, 2005).

-Impacts of Car-sharing (TCRP Report 108, 2005)
+Impacts of Car-sharing (Ball, et al, 2005):

-- a) Vehicle Ownership reduced vehicle ownership can lead to increased parking availability - b) Vehicle Travel reduced vehicle travel, strong financial incentive to drive less, non-car owners can use service to make vehicle trips, improves mobility - c) Other Impacts - Lower emission, car-sharing reduces emissions by cutting vehicle travel and the use of newer, fuel-efficient vehicles. - Increased transit ridership by reduction of vehicle travel, car-sharing shifts some trips to transit. - Cost Savings saving money on transportation is the reasons why many households and business joins car-sharing. - o Greater Mobility car-sharing allows people without a car to get to new places.
+- a) Vehicle Ownership reduced vehicle ownership can lead to increased parking availability - b) Vehicle Travel reduced vehicle travel, strong financial incentive to drive less, non-car owners can use service to make vehicle trips, improves mobility - c) Other Impacts - Lower emission, car-sharing reduces emissions by cutting vehicle travel and the use of newer, fuel-efficient vehicles. - Increased transit ridership by reduction of vehicle travel, car-sharing shifts some trips to transit. - Cost Savings saving money on transportation is the reasons why many households and business joins car-sharing. - Greater Mobility car-sharing allows people without a car to get to new places.

-Layered Benefits (TCRP Report 108, 2005)
+Layered Benefits (Ball, et al, 2005):